openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 ---
-title: "Host your own OpenFaaS Cloud with GitLab"
+title: "Introducing OpenFaaS Cloud with GitLab"
-description: Learn how to host your own OpenFaaS Cloud connected to a self-hosted GitLab instance.
+description: Learn how to provision your own OpenFaaS Cloud connected to a self-hosted GitLab instance on any public or private cloud within 100 seconds.
-# date: 2019-03-30
-date: 2019-03-26
+date: 2019-03-28
 image: /images/openfaas-cloud-gitlab/palms-1.jpg
 categories:
   - cloud